-What's behind Belarus latest troops movements along the border with Ukraine?
+What's behind Belarus' latest troops movements along the border with Ukraine?

 Shortly after this, he said that Belarus would always stand by Russia and began moving troops to the border with Ukraine.

-Lukashenko has gotten himself in a precarious position where he on the one hand wants to assure western states of his peaceful intentions, and on the other hand needs to ramp up war rhetoric and support Kremlin propaganda narratives towards both Ukraine and the west in order to show loyalty to Putin.
+Lukashenko has backed himself into a precarious position where he on the one hand wants to assure western countries of his peaceful intentions, and on the other hand needs to ramp up war rhetoric and support Kremlin propaganda narratives towards both Ukraine and the West in order to show loyalty to Putin.

-However, in the end, Lukashenko knows that the war is widely unpopular in Belarus.
-Not just among the civilian population but also within the army.
-Moreover, he must know that the Belarusian army is probably in worse shape than the Russian one with even less commanders and soldiers with military experience.
+However, in the end Lukashenko knows that the war is widely unpopular in Belarus, not just among the civilian population but also within the army.
+Moreover, he must know that the Belarusian army is probably in worse shape than the Russian one, with even fewer commanders and soldiers with military experience.

-Despite its fear of NATO, Russia has for many years refused to sell modern weapons systems to Belarus in order to retain a military advantage.
+Despite its fear of Nato, Russia has for many years refused to sell modern weapons to Belarus, in order to retain a military advantage.
 The Belarusian army is therefore running on mostly outdated vehicles and weapons systems.

-Therefore, Belarus’ latest troop movements should be seen in the light of Lukashenko’s uneasiness to please Putin while at the same time attempting to avoid too large of a geopolitical escalation.
+Therefore, Belarus’ latest troop movements should be seen in the light of Lukashenko’s uneasiness to please Putin while at the same time attempting to avoid too large a geopolitical escalation.

 Western responses to Belarus’ actions